starnger-1000/Induction--Program/README.md

 After the inauguration the students were sent to see their respective departments with the faculty members who told us about where the labs,libraries,classes etc were

-## It was a very inspiring and interesting first day of the college
+It was a very inspiring and interesting and this was the end of the first day of the college

 # Day 2 - 1 August 2025